raspberrypilearning/push-button-stop-motion/worksheet.md

 Before booting your Pi, you'll need to connect the camera.

-1. Locate the camera port next to the Ethernet port.
-1. Lift the tab on the top.
+Locate the camera port next to the Ethernet port.
+Lift the tab on the top.

-1. Place the strip in the connector, with the blue side facing the Ethernet port.
-1. While holding the strip in place, push down the tab.
+Place the strip in the connector, with the blue side facing the Ethernet port.
+While holding the strip in place, push down the tab.

-1. Turn the power on to boot the Pi.
+Turn the power on to boot the Pi.

     ![](images/connect-camera.jpg)

 ## Test the camera

-1. Log in and boot to desktop.
+Log in and boot to desktop.

-1. Open `LXTerminal` from the desktop or application menu.
-1. Enter the following command in ther terminal window:
+Open `LXTerminal` from the desktop or application menu.
+Enter the following command in ther terminal window:

     ```bash
     raspistill -o image1.jpg
     ```

-1. Adjust the camera to point at yourself or an object.
-1. You should see a preview appear on the screen for a few seconds, and then change briefly while the image is captured.
+Adjust the camera to point at yourself or an object.
+You should see a preview appear on the screen for a few seconds, and then this should change briefly while the image is captured.
 It doesn't matter if the picture is upside-down; we'll come to that later.

-1. Run the command `ls` to see the files in your home directory; you should see `image1.jpg` listed.
+Run the command `ls` to see the files in your home directory; you should see `image1.jpg` listed.

-1. Click the file manager icon in the taskbar and you should see some folders and files.
-1. Double-click `image1.jpg` to preview it.
+Click the file manager icon in the taskbar and you should see some folders and files.
+Double-click `image1.jpg` to preview it.

 ## Take a picture with Python